 Growing Australian Natives from Seed

-Australian Native plants are all so wonderfully wild, they have unreal
+Australian native plants are all so wonderfully wild, they have unreal colours and textures.

 Although growing Australian natives from seed may take some extra care and time, these unique flora will reward you in beauty and biodiversity, they are a must to grow in your garden at home.

-Once Australian Native plants are established they are generally extremely hardy and low maintenace.
+Once Australian native plants are established they are generally extremely hardy and low maintenance.
 They require little water, can establish well in poor soil conditions and provide much needed habitat and food for native fauna.
-Australian Native plants will bring in native beneficial insects, you will be rewarded with an abundance native bees, butterflies and bugs!
+Australian native plants will bring in native beneficial insects, you will be rewarded with an abundance native bees, butterflies and bugs!

 Growing Australian Natives at home will help conserve these special species for future generations, especially as some native varieties are on the threatened list.